 Over the last few years, we have seen a substantial rise in the number of cybersecurity breaches across the nation, from prominent high-profile companies to government departments.
 With more Australians now engaging in online activities than ever before, particularly in the areas of banking and ecommerce, we must look at how we can safeguard their privacy and information, whilst also improving efficiency and the overall user experience.

-This growing appetite for financial services and related wealth advice over the Internet is expected to expand the use of digital platforms in the coming years, making an adviser’s online portal the key to future business success.
+The growing appetite for financial services and related wealth advice over the internet is expected to expand the use of digital platforms in the coming years, making an adviser’s online portal the key to future business success.
 Portals will need to offer more holistic wealth planning, be integrated into the broader financial ecosystem and offer access to more services like estate and trust planning.

 There are many advantages for both clients and advisers in using a client portal.
-Here are my top five.
+Here are our top five.

 1. Sharing information securely

 A key advantage of a client portal has always been the ability to share information with clients in a secure format.
 Documents can be shared, signed and submitted within the portal without the expense or time required to print, post and return paperwork, speeding up administration processes and reducing your servicing costs.

 Portals also enhance the client experience, providing access to their data in real-time, so clients can see how their finances are performing whenever they choose, rather than calling you for an update or waiting for a face-to-face meeting.
 This creates a practical solution that is far more secure than email by adding an extra layer of protection to the information shared.
 Infact, 91% of all cybercrime in Australia starts with an email and a secure client portal can alleviate this risk.